Revelation Mentis

 Resize canvasLock/hide mouse pointer

 You can play Revelation Mentis right here, in your browser!
-(Requires keyboard controls, game only available in German.)
-This is not a port or a reimplementation, this is literally the original, Turbo-Pascal-compiled binary running in a DOS emulator. em-dosbox courtesy of Boris Gjenero and contributors.
+This is not a port or a reimplementation, this is literally the original, Turbo-Pascal-compiled binary running in a DOS emulator. em-dosbox courtesy of Boris Gjenero and contributors, based on DOSBox.
+The CRT filter was created by Aka.

 Story and Gameplay